The Incredible Hulk (2008 video game): Gameplay

 The Incredible Hulk is an action-adventure game in which the player controls the Hulk in an open world recreation of Manhattan.
-The Hulk has various attacks and abilities that unlock and improve as the player progresses through the game and completes certain tasks (for example, jumping a certain distance or defeating a certain amount of enemies).
+The Hulk has various attacks and abilities that unlock and improve as the player progresses through the game and completes specific tasks (for example, jumping a certain distance or defeating a certain amount of enemies).
 The HUD features indicators of health and rage.
-The Hulk has the ability to regenerate any health lost from enemy attacks, and can also refill health by collecting green canisters scattered throughout the city.
-Rage increases when the Hulk inflicts environmental damage and attacks enemies, or if he himself is attacked; it is also possible to replenish rage by collecting red canisters.
-The Hulk can perform more powerful attacks that require a certain amount of rage to execute.
+The Hulk can regenerate any health lost from enemy attacks and refill health by collecting green canisters.
+Rage increases when the Hulk inflicts environmental damage and attacks enemies; if he is attacked, it is also possible to replenish rage by collecting red canisters.
+The Hulk can perform more powerful attacks requiring a certain amount of rage.

-All objects and buildings in the city are destructible, and their fragments can be used as a variety of weapons and devices; for example, a pole can be used as a spear, and wall fragments can be used as a shield.
+All objects and buildings in the city are destructible, and their fragments can be used as weapons and devices; for example, a pole can be used as a spear, and wall fragments can be used as a shield.
 Causing destruction attracts the attention of the military, who will attack the Hulk with weapons and machinery.
 The Hulk's threat level, which is displayed on the HUD, increases as the Hulk causes more destruction.
 This results in the military using more powerful and sophisticated equipment, such as armored vehicles, tanks, helicopters, and Hulkbuster robots; the highest threat level beckons Tony Stark clad in his Hulkbuster armor.

 Various tasks and collectibles can be found throughout the city.
-The main missions essential to completing the game involve searching for a cure for Bruce Banner, confronting the military, and fighting the Enclave organization.
-In addition to the story-based missions, there are minigames that involve such objectives as running through checkpoints in a limited time or playing darts; for their successful completion, a gold, silver or bronze medal is given depending on the result.
-Icons depicting landmark buildings can be obtained by destroying the buildings they are contained in.
+The main missions to complete the game involve searching for a cure for Bruce Banner, confronting the military, and fighting the Enclave organization.
+In addition to the story-based missions, some minigames involve such objectives as running through checkpoints in a limited time or playing darts; for their successful completion, a gold, silver, or bronze medal is given depending on the result.
+Icons depicting landmark buildings can be obtained by destroying the buildings in which they are contained.
 Obtaining collectibles, completing main and side missions, and accomplishing other achievements unlocks comic book covers and cosmetic skins.